 I’ve talked about alcoholism and sobriety before in this venue — most recently two years ago — and I’m going to do it again.
 If you are writing and working on your twelfth book or the first five pages of your first one you might think that four or five glasses of wine help to lubricate the creative glands either while you are writing or before you even start.
 Fair enough.
 All I ask is that you keep yourself open to the possibility that your intake — if it is regular and excessive — may be holding you back rather than helping you.

 Addiction can find a home with anyone but especially with creative folks.
 Evict it, and it just hides in a tree in the backyard and waits patiently for an open door or window to creep right back in.
 It can take a while to recognize that you might have a problem if indeed you have a problem.
+Once you realize that you have a problem, don’t be afraid to look up “rehab center near me” online to see where you can get help.
 I met a man in 1988 who told me straight up, within ten minutes of our introduction, that he was an alcoholic.
 “I’ve been sober for nine years!” he said.
 I couldn’t believe it.
 I thought, Nine years!
 Without a drink?!
 I can’t even go for nine days.
 It’s a good thing I don’t have a problem!
 Yep.
 That’s what denial looks like, and I’m not talking about the river in Egypt.
 It took me three years after that and a near tragedy to get myself together.

 Actually, make that several near tragedies.
 It is a miracle I’m sitting here.
 I’m glad that justice is a rare thing.
 If justice were in great supply I would be dead or in prison or on the street, rather than waking up in a nice home in a great neighborhood and having the privilege — and it is a privilege — of sitting here writing something for TKZ and having you read it.